 The Reuss Double Bender is faithful to the vintage Tone Bender mk III circuit, except that I have replaced the output resistors with trimmer pots.
 This makes it possible to match the outputs of the two circuits - and as a bonus, you can make them go much louder than the vintage pedals (which struggled to keep unity level).

-The pedals are made entirely in the European Union.
+The pedals are entirely handmade in the European Union.
 The silk screen printing was done by a former Bang & Olufsen graphics guy here in Denmark.
 There's a video of the process at my facebook page.
-I perform the final assembly and quality testing myself.
+I perform the final assembly, transistor matching and quality testing myself.

 Please note: Being a vintage circuit, the fuzz wants to see a high impedance input signal to sound correct.
 Any low impedance signal from a buffered bypass pedal (like a Boss or Ibanez or similar type) will make the fuzz sound wrong.
 It will loose punch and fullness and sound thin and fizzy.
 Not as intended.
 Always put a vintage fuzz-circuit (tone benders, fuzzfaces etc.) first in your chain.